AgileCloudLab/au-phd-thesis-latex-template/README.md

 ## TexStudio or TexMaker with Make

+Setting up the compilation process in TexStudio and TexMaker using latex commands is none trivial and we recommend you simply use the Makefile and adopt it based on your needs.
+It will still be possible to build using TexStudio and TexMaker by providing a user defined build option where you simply need to provide `make` as the command used for build.
+This will run `make` in the root directory.

 # Special Packages

 In this section we explain the usage of some special LaTeX packages used in the template that may be novel to you.